rkaysen63/School_District_Analysis/README.md

   The comparison above of the original "Scores by School Type" to the revised "Scores by School Type" after THS's ninth graders' math and reading scores were removed show no difference in the results.
 Per the results shown in "Scores by School Type", Charter Schools perform slightly better than District Schools in both math and reading.

 ## Summary
 * In order to provide a fair comparison across district schools, Thomas High School's ninth grade math and reading scores were removed from the dataframe, `student_data_df`, and replaced with null, i.e. "NaN".
-The numpy dependency was imported to use `np.nan` to quickly substitute "NaN" in place of the ninth graders scores.
+The numpy dependency was imported in order to use `np.nan` to quickly substitute "NaN" in place of the ninth graders scores.

     `import numpy as np`